Simple Guide to VA Retroactive/Back Pay Benefits

 From time to time, the VA adds a new condition to the list of presumptive service-connected conditions.
 If, between September 25, 1985 and May 3, 1989, the VA denies a claim for a condition which was not then listed as a presumptive service-connected condition, but then later grants a claim for the same condition as a newly listed presumptive service-connected condition, the effective date will be the date of the claim previously denied.)

 5) Does A Claim have To Be Written To Start The Effective Date?

 No matter what, a claim is only a claim for VA purposes if it is a written request for benefits.

 There are countless stories of veterans telling VA adjudicators or veteran service officers of their desire to file a claim, but, for whatever reason, no written claim is filed.
 And the VA does a poor job of notifying veterans they have a potential claim.
 It is unfortunate because, except for the minor exceptions listed above, the effective date of an award can be no earlier than the date of the written claim.

 6) What Are The Effective Dates for TDIU Awards

 For the longest time, a request for a total disability award based upon individual unemployability (“TDIU”) was considered its own claim.

 That meant the effective date of a TDIU award could be no earlier than the date of a written TDIU request.
-In an important case, Rice v.
-Shinseki, the Veterans Court redefined the status of a TDIU request as an issue tied to a claim, but not a claim in itself.
-Rice said that the service-connected condition upon which the TDIU was based was the claim, and that the TDIU request was a theory or issue in support of the claim to achieve the highest possible rating.
+In a critical case, Rice v.
+Shinseki, the Veterans Court redefined the status of a TDIU request as an issue tied to a claim but not a claim in itself.
+Rice said that the service-connected condition upon which the TDIU was based was the claim and that the TDIU request was a theory or issue in support of the claim to achieve the highest possible rating.

-The effective date assigned will depend upon when the medical evidence shows the claimant’s service-connected disability(ies) prevented him/her from obtaining and maintaining substantial gainful employment.
+The effective date assigned will depend upon when the medical evidence shows the claimant’s service-connected disability(ies) prevented them from obtaining and maintaining substantial gainful employment.